phalcon-orphanage/docs/en/reference/models-cache.rst

         }
     }

-This cache works in memory only, this means that cached data are released when the request is terminated.
+Note that this type of cache works in memory only, this means that cached data are released when the request is terminated.

 Caching Related Records
 -----------------------
-When a related record is queried, the ORM internally builds the appropriate condition and gets the required records using find/findFirst in the target model according to the following table:
+When a related record is queried, the ORM internally builds the appropriate condition and gets the required records using :code:`find()`/:code:`findFirst()` in the target model according to the following table:

 +------------+-----------------------------------------------------------------+---------------------+